seven5/seven5.github.io/tutorial.md

 [QbsWrapFind](https://gowalker.org/github.com/seven5/seven5#QbsWrapFind) is
 a means of expressing that you want to use Qbs in the implementation of the method and would like a properly initialized Qbs instance to be part of your method signature.

-This also implies the default behavior for transaction rollbacks should the implementation panic().
+The use of "QbsWrapFind" or othe "QbsWrap*" methods  also implies the default behavior for transaction rollbacks should the implementation panic().
+In general, if you use the QbsWrap* wrapper functions you should be able to ignore transactions.

 ## Return values and wire types

-If you look in `resource/user_record.go` you'll see the other implemented method is "FindQbs".
+If you look in `resource/user_record.go` you'll see the only implemented method is "FindQbs".
 This method's signature is interesting:

 {% highlight go %}